Day of the Week Calculator

 When should I use the Day of the Week Calculator?

 Use it when your task matches one of these common needs: Find the weekday for a birthday, deadline, holiday, or event date.
 Check ISO weekday numbers for scheduling notes.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Day of the Week Calculator doing with my inputs?

 In plain language: The calculator reads the date as a UTC calendar date and returns the weekday name, Sunday-based index, and ISO weekday number.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 This uses calendar-date math only.
 Historical calendars, local calendar reforms, and time-zone-specific date changes can require specialized references.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Does the site save what I enter?